filecoin-project/specs/content/systems/filecoin_vm/gas_fee.md

 - A message that runs out of gas fails with an "out of gas" exit code. `GasUsed * BaseFee` will still be burned (in this case `GasUsed = GasLimit`), and the miner will still be rewarded `GasLimit * GasPremium`.
 This assumes that `GasFeeCap > BaseFee + GasPremium`.

+- A low value for the `GasFeeCap` will likely cause the message to be stuck in the message pool, as it will not be attractive-enough in terms of profit for any miner to pick it and include it in a block.
+When this happens, there is a procedure to update the `GasFeeCap` so that the message becomes more attractive to miners.
+The sender can push a new message into the message pool (which, by default, will propagate to other miners' message pool) where: i) the identifier of the old and new messages is the same (e.g., same `Nonce`) and ii) the `GasPremium` is updated and increased by at least 25% of the previous value.